apache/druid/docs/ingestion/concurrent-append-replace.md

 Concurrent append and replace is an [experimental feature](../development/experimental.md) available for JSON-based batch and streaming.
 It is not currently available for SQL-based ingestion.
 :::

-This feature allows you to safely replace the existing data in an interval of a datasource while new data is being appended to that interval.
-One of the most common applications of this is appending new data (using say streaming ingestion) to an interval while compaction of that interval is already in progress.
+Concurrent append and replace safely replaces the existing data in an interval of a datasource while new data is being appended to that interval.
+One of the most common applications of this feature is appending new data (using say streaming ingestion) to an interval while compaction of that interval is already in progress.

-To set up concurrent append and replace, you need to use the context flag `useConcurrentLocks`.
+To set up concurrent append and replace, use the context flag `useConcurrentLocks`.
 Druid will then determine the correct lock type for you, either append or replace.
-Although can set the type of lock manually, we don't recommend it.
+Although you can set the type of lock manually, we don't recommend it.

 ## Update the compaction settings

-If want to append data to a datasource while compaction is running, you need to enable concurrent append and replace for the datasource by updating the compaction settings.
+If you want to append data to a datasource while compaction is running, you need to enable concurrent append and replace for the datasource by updating the compaction settings.

 ### Update the compaction settings with the UI

 In the **Compaction config** for a datasource, enable  **Allow concurrent compactions (experimental)**.

+For details on accessing the compaction config in the UI, see [Enable automatic compaction with the web console](automatic-compaction.md#web-console).

 ### Update the compaction settings with the API